dfadeeff/LipSync/documentation/PART3.md

 **Critical Alerts:**
 - Alert if average job processing time exceeds 5-minute SLA
 - Alert if job failure rate exceeds defined threshold (e.g., 5% over 15-minute window)
-- Alert on significant increase in average LSE-D score (could indicate "bad" model deployment)
+- Alert on significant decrease in average Sync_conf score or increase in FVD (could indicate a 'bad' model deployment or a problem with the pipeline)

 ### 5.3 Queue Monitoring